The Healing Power of Stem Cells: Treating Neurological Conditions

 It’s clear we’re only beginning to understand the full extent of this medical frontier.

-The journey towards harnessing this power isn’t straightforward—it’s complex yet promising at every turn—but with each discovery comes increased hope for patients worldwide facing debilitating neurological conditions.
+The journey towards harnessing this power isn’t straightforward—it’s complex yet promising at every turn—but with each comes increased hope for patients worldwide facing debilitating neurological conditions.

 As we delve deeper into understanding these conditions better in our next section, keep in mind the potentially transformative role that stem cells could play in their treatment landscape.